Continuous Covers on Symplectic Manifolds: Introduction

 In mathematics, the notion of partition of unity is fundamental since it is the concept that distinguishes $C^{\infty}$ geometry from analytic geometry.
 In the first case, where partitions of unity apply, most objects can be decomposed in local parts, while in the second case where partitions of unity do not apply, most objects are intrinsically global and indecomposable.

-It is therefore of great importance to push that notion as far as we can in order to make it more natural and applicable.
-Our first observation is that the right context in which one should consider partitions of unity is in the smooth category (or possibly in the measurable category if one were able to make sense of that concept for families of open sets).
-So here {\it continuous} covers by open subsets of a given smooth manifold $M$ will be parametrised by any {\it smooth} compact manifold endowed with a volume-form of total mass $1$.
-We will first prove that any such continuous parametrised cover admits a continuous partition of unity made of smooth functions.
-This applies to all smooth manifolds.
+It is therefore of some importance to push that notion as far as we can in order to make it more natural and applicable.
+Our first observation is that the right context in which one should consider partitions of unity is in the continuous category (or possibly in the measurable category if one were able to make sense of that concept for families of open sets).
+So here continuous covers by open subsets of a given smooth manifold $M$ will be parametrised by any smooth compact manifold (possibly with boundary) $T$ endowed with a volume-form $dt$ of total mass $1$; for simplicity we shall refer to those pairs $(T, dt)$ as 'probability spaces'.
+We will first prove that for any compact manifold $M$, any such continuously parametrised cover of $M$ admits a smooth partition of unity made of smooth functions.

-Concentrating on an arbitrary symplectic manifold $(M, \om)$, the covers that we will consider will be made of families of symplectically embedded balls of a given capacity $c= \pi r^2$ indexed by a measure space $(T, d\mu = \dd t)$.
-Here is our first theorem: the level of Poisson non-commutativity, as defined by Polterovich in the discrete case of partitions of unity, can be generalised to the case of our families of covers and associated partitions of unity; morever the number that we get in this general case, that depends {\it a priori} on the parameter space, actually depends only on real one-parameter families.
+Concentrating on an arbitrary symplectic manifold $(M, \om)$, the covers that we will consider will be made of smooth families of symplectically embedded balls of a given capacity $c= \pi r^2$ indexed by a measure space $(T, d\mu = \dd t)$.
+Here is our first theorem: the level of Poisson non-commutativity, as defined by Polterovich in the discrete case of partitions of unity, can be generalised to the case of our families of covers and associated partitions of unity; morever the number that we get in this general case, which depends {\it a priori} on the probability space, actually does not, being equal to the number associated to the corresponding discrete setting.

-Our second theorem is that, if one considers the function $f: [0, c_{max}] \to [0, \infty]$ that assigns to $c$ the Polterovich's level of non-commutativity of the corresponding cover, as generalised by us in the continuous setting, then this function enjoys the following two properties:
+Our second theorem is that if one considers the function $f: [0, c_{max}] \to [0, \infty]$ that assigns to $c$ the Polterovich's level of non-commutativity of the covers made of symplectically embedded balls of capacity $c$, as generalised by us in the smooth setting, then this function enjoys the following two properties:

 1) $f$ is non-increasing, and

 2) $f$ is upper semi-continuous and left-continuous.